 - Preagreement Costs.
 Prior approval is required for preagreement costs.

 - Block/Formula Funds.
-Costs incurred prior to the date of the subaward period may be charged to the project where the award or subaward recipient specifically requests support for preagreement costs.
+Costs incurred prior to the date of the subaward period may be charged to the project when the award or subaward recipient specifically requests support for preagreement costs.
 States may approve preagreement costs for subrecipients if incurred subsequent to the beginning of the Federal fiscal year of award.

 - Discretionary Awards.
 Costs incurred prior to the start date of the award may be charged to the project only if the award recipient receives prior approval from the awarding agency.
 Generally, costs will not be approved for any period prior to the date of application, and may not be incurred until written approval in the form of a letter signed by the OJP/OVW Bureau or Office Head (or designee) is received.

 - Proposal Costs.
 Costs to projects for preparing proposals for potential Federal awards require PRIOR APPROVAL for:

-- The obligation or expenditure of funds or
+- The obligation or expenditure of funds; or

 - The performance or modification of an activity under an award/subaward project, where such approval is required.